LearnOnDemandSystems/docs/lod/life-cycle-actions.md

 - JavaScript: [NPM](https://www.npmjs.com/)
 - C#: [Nuget](https://www.nuget.org/)

-For more information about the available languages, see our [Lab on Demand Scripting documentation](scripting-home.md).
+For more information about the available languages, see our [Skillable StudioScripting documentation](scripting-home.md).

 [Back to top](#life-cycle-actions)